 The parable of the cows hinges around the cow without a conscience.
 Observing human society, it is apparent that the vast majority of people are morally passive.
 They are like sheep.
 They want an easy life.
 They would rather avoid confrontation.
 They would prefer not to get involved.
 So they just go with the flow.
 On the one hand, they don't really want to hurt anybody.
 On the other hand, they suffer from no great moral conviction to help anybody either.

 The desire not to hurt and the desire not to help are, however, not in exact balance in all individuals.
 They vary from person to person.
 Some people lean towards the desire to help whoever is in need.
 Others lean towards the desire for self-gain, even at the expense of damaging the interests of others to some degree.
 People thus fit into what may be described as a spectrum of conscience.
-At one end are the more socially-minded whose aim is to help their neighbours.
-At the other end are the go-getters whose predominant ambition is self-gain.
+At the top end of the scale [green] are the more socially-minded whose aim is to help their neighbours.
+At the bottom end [red] are the go-getters whose predominant ambition is self-gain.